ElisaLegnani/PhotorealisticRendering/docs/scene.md

 In the [`examples/render`](https://github.com/ElisaLegnani/PhotorealisticRendering/tree/master/examples/render) directory, there are some examples to look for inspirations.

-🔗 If you desire further information on the meaning of the scene elements and their parameters, look at full descriptions in the documentation[link] .
+🔗 If you desire further information on the meaning of the scene elements and their parameters, look at full descriptions in the [complete documentation](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).

 <img align="right" src="https://user-images.githubusercontent.com/59051647/126191811-f2d0a468-7624-43a2-9da4-fd51d96f4444.png" width="250"/>